kubernetes/test-infra/config/jobs/README.md

 1. Ensure an [`OWNERS`](https://go.k8s.io/owners) file exists in the directory for job, and has appropriate approvers/reviewers
 1. Write or edit the job config (please see [how-to-add-new-jobs](/prow/jobs.md#how-to-configure-new-jobs))
 1. Ensure the job is configured to to display its results in [testgrid.k8s.io]
-    - The new way: add [testgrid annotations]
+    - The simple way: add [testgrid annotations]
-    - The old way: update [`testgrid/config.yaml`]
-    - Please see the [testgrid README](/testgrid/README.md) for more details on configuation options
+    - Please see the testgrid [documentation](/testgrid/config.md) for more details on configuation options
 1. Ensure any necessary formatting or config generation happens
     - Run [`hack/update-config.sh`]
     - CI will fail against your PR if this was necessary